cysouw/diathesis/text/c06_prepositions.md

 - Ich garantiere dir den Erfolg. \
   Ich garantiere den Erfolg für dich.

-###      --- [ ADJ > OBJ ] *Beurteilerdativ* --- {.unnumbered color=gray}

 ### [ Np | ND ] Judgement dative {#sec:prepositions-judgement-dative}

 A dative can be introduced together with an obligatory *zu/genug* phrase in the interpretation of an evaluator *für den Geschmack von* [also known as *dativus iudicantis*, e.g. @hole2014: 6--7, 172--176].
-It is typically used with intransitive verbs [@next a], though transitive construction seem possible [@next b].
+I propose to use the term ~~Beurteilerdativ~~ in German.
+This diathesis is typically used with intransitive verbs [@next a], though transitive construction seem possible [@next b].
 More research is needed to establish any restrictions for the kind of verbs with which this dative can be used.

 ::: ex
 - Paul fuhr zu schnell für den Geschmack von seiner Mutter. \